H4NM/WhoYouCalling/README.md

 ## Bugs or Requests?
 Create an issue! :)

 ### To Do:
-- Clean up DNS output to text file as there are instances of duplicates
 - Refactor.
 Lots and lots to refactor and make more tidy :)
+  -	Continue adding struct for argument passing.
+Part of project refactor
+  - Continue fixing DNS struct.
+Lots to fix here in terms of logic